pachyderm/pachyderm/doc/docs/master/enterprise/auth/authentication/idp-dex.md

     In any case, we recommend going through this page to understand the specifics of all the fields you will need to set up.
     - Run `pachctl auth use-auth-token` to login as a Root User.

+!!!
+Attention
+    We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+This deployment setup is optional.

+    If you choose to deploy Pachyderm with a Proxy:

+    - Check out our new recommended architecture and [deployment instructions](../../../../deploy-manage/deploy/deploy-w-proxy/).
+    - **Update your Callback URL**.
+Details below.

 ## Enable your users to authenticate to Pachyderm by logging into their favorite Identity Provider in 3 steps: